We’re not do-gooders, but we like to see good things happen. Call it philanthropy, altruism or just plain idealism. Let’s do some good.

 Too many people don’t have a place to call home.
 Many are kids or families or veterans.
 We’re big fans of the work Mark Horvath does to help homeless people through the nonprofit InvisiblePeople.tv.
 We help Mark every chance we get, though the biggest effort was the 2010 book, Open Our Eyes.
 Closer to home, we’re big fans of Project Home, where local churches provide emergency shelter space for homeless families.

 We love reading.
 Our office is packed with books, and our head monkey tends to read a lot.
 His 2013 book, 137 Books in One Year, has helped lots of people rediscover reading.
 We support organizations such as First Book and We Need Diverse Books.
-And our local library.
+And our local library (where our head monkey serves on the Community Advisory Board).

 The church communications blog Church Marketing Sucks has been one our clients since the beginning.
 Churches are far from perfect.
 But when they’re not being jerks, they offer community and spiritual value like nowhere else.
 That’s why we love working to help them communicate better.